Written by CorpsAfrica/Maroc Volunteer Ms. Ahlam Ben-Taj

 As an only child, it was difficult to leave my jammed house and head to a remote area somewhere.
-It was the last night in MY soft comfortable and accustomed bed, that night I felt the feeling I used to on the Eid day (religious holiday).
-I felt a sweet-sour cocktail of excitement fear and ambiguity, I wished the morning came before its time and it really did!
+It was the last night in MY soft comfortable and accustomed bed, that night I felt the feeling I used to on Eid day (a religious holiday).
+I felt a sweet-sour cocktail of excitement fear and ambiguity, I wished the morning had come before its time and it really did!

 As I got myself ready for the journey, making the last check, my mom made breakfast for me.
-I ate it with shaking hands my honey-coloured cat was invited to eat her favourite food but she stared at me for a long time, hesitating to go to have her breakfast too, like she knew its time!!!
+I ate it with shaking hands my honey-colored cat was invited to eat her favourite food but she stared at me for a long time, hesitating to go to have her breakfast too, like she knew it was time!!!

 It’s time to go my mom announced.
 I stepped out of my home and the journey has begun!